 Creating a Bastion Host

-Note: Once you access a bastion host (for example, by using SSH to log into it), in order to access other instances you must either setup SSH port forwarding, or copy your SSH key material to the bastion host.
+Once you access a bastion host (for example, by using SSH to log into it), in order to access other instances you must either set up SSH port forwarding or copy your SSH key material to the bastion host.
 The latter is not ideal for security reasons in a production environment.
 If you require Windows connectivity, then setting up Remote Desktop Gateway instead of SSH port forwarding is recommended.
-This Lab Step assumes SSH connectivity to Linux instances.
+This lab step assumes SSH connectivity to Linux instances.

 - Network: Select the cloudacademy-labs VPC